Written by Pradeep

 In spite of the fact the root part is widely consumed, the green tops are really several times more nutritious than the root.
-When selecting turnip greens, always select fresh looking bright green leaves which are crispy and have a slender stem.
+When selecting turnip greens, always select fresh-looking bright green leaves which are crispy and have a slender stem.

 One cup of cooked Turnip green has 203 mg of potassium, 137mg of calcium, 3.5 grams of dietary fiber and 118 mcg of foliage.
 Turnip greens provide 10% of your daily required magnesium.

 Full grown turnips are usually consumed after cooking.
 We can add Turnips with other vegetables during the preparation of stews and other curries.
 Washing and scrubbing turnips thoroughly under running water before cooking or adding to salads is important to get rid of bacteria and pesticides.

 As early mentioned, turnip is a rich source of vitamins and minerals.
 Let us analyze the daily requirement of minerals and vitamins during pregnancy, their role in having a healthy baby and the vitamins and minerals provided by turnip.

-Despite all the above vitamins and minerals, Turnip also has folate, vitamins-B2, B3, B9, vitamin K and vitamin E in comparatively small quantities.
-All of them have a significant role during pregnancy.
+Along with the nutrients mentioned above, turnip also has traces of folate, vitamins-B2, B3, B9, vitamin K and vitamin E. All of them have a significant role during pregnancy.
 Turnips also contribute 4.6 grams of dietary fiber of 25 – 35grams of daily requirement of fiber during pregnancy.

 Here are some ways to enjoy this nutritious vegetable:

 Turnip usually don’t have any side effects.
-But you should not eat turnips without asking your doctor if you are allergic to Cruciferous vegetables (vegetables belonging to family Cruciferous family such as broccoli, cabbage, cauliflower etc.).
+But you should not eat turnips without asking your doctor if you are allergic to Cruciferous vegetables (vegetables belonging to the Cruciferous family such as broccoli, cabbage, cauliflower etc.).

-Oxalates are found in Turnips which, when too concentrated in body fluids, tends to crystallize and cause problems to kidney and gall bladder.
+Oxalates are found in Turnips, which, when too concentrated in body fluids, tends to crystallize and cause problems to kidney and gall bladder.
 Hence, though widely safe and highly nutritious, in the event you have any doubts over consumption of turnips when you are pregnant, it is wise to take your doctor’s opinion.